ParticipaPY/politic-bots/README.md

 ├── requirements.txt                    <- The requirements file for reproducing the project environment, e.g.
 │                                          generated with `pip freeze > requirements.txt`
 ├── data
-├── src                                 <- Source code of the project │   ├── __init__.py                     <- Makes src a Python module
+├── sna                                 <- Social Network Analysis
-│   ├── config.json.example             <- Example of a configuration file
+│   ├── gefx                            <- Files that record the interaction network among users │   ├── img                             <- Images that illustrate the interaction network among users ├── reports                             <- Reports about the usage of Twitter during elections in Paraguay │   ├── notebooks                       <- Jupyter notebooks used to conduct the analyses │   ├── html                            <- HTML files with the results of the analyses ├── src                                 <- Source code of the project │   ├── __init__.py                     <- Makes src a Python module │   ├── config.json.example             <- Example of a configuration file